Benefits

 Multi-component Cleveland Clinic Hazen lab study.
 Discovery cohort: untargeted metabolomics in 1,157 stable cardiac patients identified xylitol as one of multiple polyol sweeteners associated with 3-year MACE.
 Targeted validation: independent US and European cohorts (>3,300 total participants) confirmed the association — top vs. bottom tertile of fasting plasma xylitol carried ~50-57% higher 3-year MACE risk.
 Mechanism: enhanced platelet aggregation in vitro at clinically observed concentrations; mouse arterial injury experiments showed accelerated thrombosis.
 Healthy-volunteer ingestion arm: 30 g oral xylitol produced ~1000-fold plasma increase and acute platelet activation; 30 g glucose did not.
 Same study design pattern as the 2023+2024 erythritol papers — observational + mechanistic + acute interventional in healthy people.

-2024 Turku-group systematic review of trials 1974-2022 on xylitol gums and candies in children.
-Of 365 initial titles, 15 RCTs/CCTs met inclusion criteria (most fair or low quality).
+2024 Turku-group evidence review of trials 1974-2022 on xylitol gums and candies in children.
+Of 365 initial titles, 15 clinical trials/CCTs met inclusion criteria (most fair or low quality).
 Xylitol gum significantly reduced caries vs. no-treatment or placebo polyol gum, particularly in children with high or moderate baseline caries levels.
 Xylitol candy showed inconsistent effects (5 of 6 studies negative).
 Daily dose was a confounding factor.
 Authors emphasized xylitol as one component of caries prevention, used alongside fluoride and dietary changes — not a standalone intervention.

-Comprehensive Cochrane systematic review.
+Comprehensive Cochrane evidence review.
 Found low-quality evidence that fluoride toothpaste containing 10% xylitol may reduce caries 13% vs. fluoride-only toothpaste over 2.5-3 years (single research group, two studies, same population).
 Evidence for xylitol gum, lozenges, syrups, and other products in caries prevention rated low to very low quality.
 Concluded the evidence base is insufficient for definitive recommendations across populations.
-Important corrective to the popular framing that xylitol's dental benefit is one of nutrition's strongest evidence bases — the underlying RCT quality is weaker than commonly stated.
+Important corrective to the popular framing that xylitol's dental benefit is one of nutrition's strongest evidence bases — the underlying clinical trial quality is weaker than commonly stated.